Kripalu School of Yoga

 Textbooks and Materials

 On the first day of training, students receive a complimentary Kripalu Yoga Teacher 200-hour manual.
-Additional required texts include
+Additional recommended texts include

 These books can be purchased through the Kripalu Shop Online.